huylllooo/P4-Website-Optimization/README.md

 Modified updatePositions() function:

-	Cached List of moving-pizzas.<br />
+	Cached List of moving-pizzas.
-	Use getELementByClassName to get elements faster.<br />
+	Use getELementByClassName to get elements faster.
-	Avoided calculations in loop.<br />
+	Avoided calculations in loop.
-	Used 'transform' to move pizza instead of 'left' (also edited pizza.html thanks to Safadurimo's solution for the problem using transform: https://discussions.udacity.com/t/replace-left-with-transform/20093).<br />
+	Used 'transform' to move pizza instead of 'left' (also edited pizza.html thanks to Safadurimo's solution for the problem using transform: https://discussions.udacity.com/t/replace-left-with-transform/20093).
-	Disable logAverageFrame() function.<br />
+	Disable logAverageFrame() function.

 ####3: Computational Efficiency for pizza.html